RISHIKESHAVAN/algorithms/Notes.md

 ## Stacks

 Stacks are similar to arrays and lists but with a key difference that when you insert an item, it gets added to the top of the list and when you read an item, you only read the topmost item, and it’s taken off the list.
+It follows *LIFO*.
 So, stacks have only 2 operations:
 - *push* - adds a new item to the top
 - *pop* - remove the top most item and read it